Downtimes

 Add a message

-Enter a message to notify your team about this downtime.
+Enter a message to alert your team about this downtime.
 The message field allows standard markdown formatting and Datadog’s @-notification syntax.
+See the Notifications page for more information on formatting options.

-Notify your team by specifying team members or send the message to a service integration.
-Datadog sends notifications to the specified destinations whenever the downtime is scheduled, started, cancelled, and expired.
-These audit notifications allows your team to be aware of the Downtimes in your system.
+Configure notifications and automations by specifying team members or sending the message to a service integration.
+Datadog sends notifications to the specified destinations whenever the downtime is scheduled, started, cancelled, or expired.
+These audit notifications allows your team to be aware of the downtimes in your system.

 Disable first recovery notification